 The Social Innovation and Management Programme is a comprehensive, modular programme combining practice orientation with a solid base of expert knowledge.
 It provides its participants with the opportunity to broaden their knowledge and skills required to manage their organisations.

-The Regional Programme is a topic-centred programme, focusing on strengthening management competencies of non-profit managers and staff members, taking into consideration their local context and needs for further development.
+The Regional Programme is a topic-centred programme, focusing on the strengthening of management competencies of non-profit managers and staff members, taking their local context and needs for further development into consideration.